-The new Early Learning Spaces withing the Junior School are opened in February.
+The new Early Learning Spaces within the Junior School are opened in February.

-The College begins Remote Learning in the final days of Term 1, with students learning from home in an effort to restrict the transmission of COVID-19 thorugh the school community.
-After Easter, Ter 2 commences wiht Remote Learning for at least the first four weeks.
+The College begins Remote Learning in the final days of Term 1, with students learning from home in an effort to restrict the transmission of COVID-19 through the school community.
+After Easter, Term 2 commences with Remote Learning for at least the first four weeks.